3 questions to ask when investing in commercial property

 When investing in commercial property, many investors seek out research and statistics to aid in their decision, only to discover the actual performance of the property is vastly different.
 Why does this happen and what should investors look for instead?

-There is a myriad of statistics offered in property industry publications, such as rental yields, vacancy rates, capital growth, incentives, land value, and replacement value.
+There are many statistics offered in property industry publications, such as rental yields, vacancy rates, capital growth, incentives, land value, and replacement value.
 The problem for many investors is they base their purchase decisions on these figures, only to find their commercial property performing very differently down the track.

 It’s not that the statistics are necessarily incorrect – but they may often be incomplete or irrelevant if the investor simply takes them at face value.
 This data is only useful when you’re asking the right questions.